Reference Manual

 net.sf.serfj.tests.controllers.BankCtrl

 If the resource searched is a serializer, then a prefix is used for the class name.
-The prefix is not configurable, it'll be the extension of the request capitalized (Xml, Pdf, Json, etc.).
+The prefix is not configurable, it'll be the extension of the request capitalized (Xml, Pdf, Json, File, etc.).
 For example, having this configuration:

 5.2 Functional by model style